MantossG/LITA_CLASS_Project/README.md

 Insights
 ---
 A. *Overall Observation:*
-- There seem to be a sinificant decrease in sum of unit sold across most region from 2014 to 2015.
+- There is a sinificant decrease in sum of unit sold across most region from 2014 to 2015.
 This can be due to potential challenges in sale performance or market conditions faced by those regions.

 B. *Regional Performance:*